req-co/Boom/README.md

 To Use
 ======

+* Copy files to new theme folder
+  - do not copy the directory so we don't accidentally bring over the git repo
+* Rename boom.info
+* Rename boom-functions.js
+* Search and replace boom with your theme name

 * You will need Node, Grunt, and Bundler
 * From the command line, cd into the folder
 * Run "npm install"